hero image

 Contact Aidin Namin at aidin.namin@lmu.edu.

-A modeler by training and passion, Dr. Aidin Namin received his Ph.D. from the University of Texas at Dallas, and his MBA and B.S. degrees from Sharif University of Technology.
+A modeler by training and passion, Aidin Namin received his Ph.D. from the University of Texas at Dallas and his MBA and B.S. degrees from Sharif University of Technology.

 Applying quantitative and econometrics techniques, his research interests are marketing and data analytics in the areas of retailing and digital marketing.
-Dr. Namin has received various grants, research, and teaching awards, including the Fulbright US Scholar Award; LMU Excellence in Research Award; recognition as a Thought Leader in Retailing Research; Paul R. Lawrence Award from the Case Research Foundation; four Best Paper Awards in Marketing Analytics and Big Data; Research Award from Western Decision Sciences Institute; AEF Visiting Professor; Outstanding Reviewer recognitions from Journal of Business Research, Journal of Retailing and Consumer Services, Emerald Publishing, and Elsevier Publishing; and the AMS-AFM research grant from the Academy of Marketing Science.
-Dr. Namin has also been the recipient of four major teaching awards.
+Namin has received various grants, research, and teaching awards, including the Fulbright US Scholar Award; LMU Excellence in Research Award; Thought Leader in Retailing Research; Paul R. Lawrence Award from the Case Research Foundation; four Best Paper Awards in Marketing Analytics and Big Data; Research Award from Western Decision Sciences Institute; AEF Visiting Professor; Outstanding Reviewer recognitions from Journal of Business Research, Journal of Retailing and Consumer Services, Emerald Publishing, and Elsevier Publishing; and the AMS-AFM research grant from the Academy of Marketing Science.
+Namin has also been the recipient of four major teaching awards.
 Three national teaching awards (the MMA Master Teacher Award and the AMA and the ACME Teaching Innovation Awards), and the Teacher of the Year award from UT Dallas.
 The AMA Teaching Award is considered the most prestigious teaching award in the field of Marketing.
-Dr. Namin is also selected as Best 40-Under-40 Business School Professors by Poets&Quants for excellence in research and teaching.
+Namin was also a Best 40-Under-40 Business School Professor by Poets&Quants for excellence in research and teaching.
 He is the recipient of the prestigious Geraldine Rosa Henderson Award for excellence in teaching, research, and service.
+He co-founded the Marketing Analytics Pathway for undergraduate students in 2017 and the M.S. in Business Analytics program in 2018.

-His research has published in top academic journals, including the Journal of Retailing, Journal of Interactive Marketing, Journal of Business Research, International Journal of Hospitality Management, Journal of Retailing and Consumer Services, and Journal of Product and Brand Management.
-Dr. Namin is co-chair for the AMA Retailing and Pricing SIG, and co-chair for the leading academic retailing foundation: the American Collegiate Retailing Association 2023 conference.
+His research has published in top academic journals, including Journal of Retailing, Journal of Interactive Marketing, Journal of Business Research, International Journal of Hospitality Management, Journal of Retailing and Consumer Services, and Journal of Product and Brand Management.
+Namin is co-chair for the AMA Retailing and Pricing SIG, and co-chair for the leading academic retailing foundation: the American Collegiate Retailing Association 2023 conference.
 He currently serves on the Editorial Board of Journal of Business Research and Journal of Marketing Analytics, and is a reviewer for multiple reputable journals.
-Before starting the PhD program, Dr. Namin worked in the industry as a data analyst and market researcher for some years.
+Before teaching, Namin worked as a data analyst and market researcher.

 Education (3)